BleekerLab/natural-insecticides-thrips-whiteflies/README.md

 - Table S3: volatile and acylsugars identified in the stem trichomes of the 19 tomato genotypes.

 ## Supplemental figures
-- Figure S1: geographic origin of the selected 19 tomato genotypes.
-- Figure S2: Survival curves of thrips assay
+•	Figure S1: Survival curves of thrips bioassay
-- Figure S3: Trichomes photos of 19 accessions
+•	Figure S2: Trichome photos of all 19 accessions
-- Figure S4: trichome densities on each leaf side for each tomato genotype.
-- Figure S5: volatile and acylsugar occurrences in the selected 19 tomato genotypes.
-- Figure S6: original average and sd feature importance compared to the permuted feature importance distribution.
+•	Figure S3: Trichome densities per trichome type and leaf surface
+•	Figure S4: Frequency of metabolite detection among the accessions.
-- Figure S7: Mass spectra of toxic volatiles
+•	Figure S5: Mass spectra of volatiles that were not verified by an authentic standard
+•	Figure S6: Detection of significant metabolites among the tomato accessions